How many mutual funds should you hold in your portfolio?

 - Apr 22

 So what is the right number?
-The answer is not a single magic figure, but there is a range that makes sense for most investors, and more importantly, there is a clear framework for thinking about the question that will serve you far better than any arbitrary rule.
+The answer is not a single magic figure, but there is a range that makes sense for most investors, and more importantly, there are clear principles that should govern the decision.

 The administrative burden alone grows quickly.
-But the deeper problem is that a portfolio of 20 equity funds is very likely to behave almost exactly like a portfolio of 3, because beyond a certain point, the underlying stocks they hold overlap so heavily that the additional funds provide no meaningful diversification.
+But the deeper problem is that a portfolio of 20 funds often provides no more genuine diversification than a portfolio of 5 or 6 funds, because the underlying holdings are substantially the same.

 A useful exercise is to take any two large cap or flexi cap funds in your portfolio and compare their top 10 holdings.
-You will almost certainly find that 7 or 8 of the same companies appear in both lists, often with very similar weightings.
-Now imagine doing that comparison across 5 or 6 such funds.
-The redundancy becomes obvious.
+In many cases, you will find 6 to 8 of the same stocks.
+At that point, you are not diversifying across funds; you are simply paying two sets of management fees for exposure to the same portfolio.

-For the vast majority of Indian retail investors, a well constructed portfolio of 4 to 6 mutual funds is sufficient.
-This is enough to achieve genuine diversification across market caps, asset classes, and geographies, without the administrative chaos and hidden redundancy of a larger portfolio.
-Here is what such a portfolio might look like.
+For the vast majority of Indian retail investors, a well-constructed portfolio of 4 to 6 funds is both sufficient and optimal.
+Here is what that portfolio should look like:

 Core Equity: One Large Cap or Index Fund